nilsherzig/kubernetes-homelab/README.md

 ### Adding TLS / SSL Certificates to our ingress

+https://cert-manager.io/docs/troubleshooting/acme/ <- good source on how to debug acme / let's encrypt

 We will use cert manager to automatically request TLS certificates from let's encrypt.

 Install cert manager: